Township Logo

 Municipal Election

-On August 9, 2021, Council adopted By-law 2021-077 authorizing the use of Internet and telephone as alternative voting method during the 2022 municipal elections.
-These are the same alternative voting methods that Council has adopted since the 2014 Election.
+On July 22, 2024, Council adopted By-law 2024-062 authorizing the use of Internet and telephone as alternative voting method during the 2024 municipal by-election.
+These are the same alternative voting methods that Council has adopted since the 2014 Elections.

 Upon filing your nomination paper with the Clerk, you will be provided with a Candidate’s package, which will include information such as your preliminary calculation of maximum campaign expenses, voting election policies and procedures, different forms such as the Financial Statement – Auditor’s Report that you need to file, and other pertinent information.